-- To provide the best service to candidates who want to hear about new roles
+- Our legitimate interest: To fulfil our obligations to our clients; To provide the best service to candidates who want to hear about new roles

 To make you aware of team changes and the services that Zenopa provides

-- To make you aware of new services that we can offer and ways in which we might work together
+- Our legitimate interests: To keep our clients and candidates aware of changes at Zenopa; To make you aware of new services that we can offer and ways in which we might work together

 To manage our business efficiently, ensuring we are mindful of our financial situation, forward planning, internal auditing, statutory compliance and communictions.

-- To fulfil our legal, statutory and contractual obligations
+- Our legitimate interests: To work in an efficient and successful way; To fulfil our legal, statutory and contractual obligations

 We use our Quartz database to help us search for appropriate candidates with the relevant salary expectations, experience and qualifications.
 This could entail an element of automatic processing, however all search results are reviewed by a consultant before progressing, keeping our communications with you and reasons for getting in touch with you legitimate and relevant.

 Zenopa is committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
 Our staff have the minimum required access to your data, and are trained to ensure that it is protected, and kept secure.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to us; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to prevent unauthorised access.